fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale off -->

-### AgentOTELConfig {#agent-o-t-e-l-config}
+### AgentOTelConfig {#agent-o-tel-config}

 <!-- vale on -->

-AgentOTELConfig is the configuration for Agent's OTel collector.
+AgentOTelConfig is the configuration for Agent's OTel collector.

 Example configuration: